hyperledger/besu-docs/docs/Tutorials/Permissioning/Upgrade-Permissioning-Contract.md

     * `PANTHEON_NODE_PERM_KEY` to `BESU_NODE_PERM_KEY`
     * `PANTHEON_NODE_PERM_ENDPOINT` to `BESU_NODE_PERM_ENDPOINT`

-2. If updating from v1 to v2, re-deploy the the `NodeIngress` contract and delete the `NODE_INGRESS_CONTRACT_ADDRESS` environment variable.
+2. If updating from v1 to v2, re-deploy the `NodeIngress` contract and delete the `NODE_INGRESS_CONTRACT_ADDRESS` environment variable.

     !!! important